 Jesus Christ – Background Info

-I read in a Bible study one day a fascinating statement about Jesus Christ.
+In a Bible study one day, I read a fascinating statement about Jesus Christ.
 It went something like this:

 “Most people have an opinion as to who Jesus Christ is.
 They think one of three things when asked who Jesus is to them.